Copyright and Licensing

 For information on obtaining public performance rights go to www.cvli.org or call 1-888-771-2854.

-The specific © copyright information for each title with the license number needs to be clearly displayed either at the bottom of the title or can be made into a list of titles at the end of your stream.
+The specific © copyright information for each title with the license number needs to be clearly displayed in a title (either in full screen or lower third format) or can be made into a list of titles at the end of your stream.
 Please clearly identify the © copyright information & license number for each title.
-Edit the following example with information specific to the title you are using and your organization's OneLicense number:
+Edit the following example with information specific to the work you are using and your organization's license number:

 Words: John Doe, © 1988 ABC Music Co.; Music: Jim Brown, © 1990 XYZ Publications.
 All rights reserved.
 Reprinted under OneLicense #A-000000.